Updated February 2019

 Because children have such small bodies, they are more susceptible to the effects of carbon monoxide.
 Symptoms of carbon monoxide poisoning can include headache, nausea, drowsiness, confusion, chest pain, and even loss of consciousness.
 About 20,000 kids a year go to ERs due to carbon monoxide poisoning.
 Scary.

 But what’s truly terrifying is that you can’t see, taste, or smell carbon monoxide — it’s a “silent killer.”
-Therefore, if you plan on using your fireplace and have little ones in your home, you must, MUST invest in some carbon monoxide detectors (of course you need working smoke alarms too…but you know that.)
+Therefore, you MUST invest in some carbon monoxide detectors (of course you need working smoke alarms too…but you know that.)

 When it detects elevated carbon monoxide levels in your home, you’ll know it – an 85-decibel alarm will sound (it’s loud!
 But in this case, that’s a good thing…).
 Just remember, it’s better to be safe than sorry.